 We developed the AdGuard VPN protocol seeing the disadvantages of popular VPN protocols (OpenVPN, WireGuard, IPSec, etc.):

 - They can be easily detected and blocked on the network level.

-- If you try to "hide" them, the performance will drop.
+- If you try to "conceal" them, the performance will drop.

-To "conceal" the use of VPN, the data flow is often "wrapped" in a TCP connection, and sometimes it is additionally encrypted to make the traffic look like a normal website connection.
-Unfortunately, this approach has a disadvantage – due to the use of TCP, there is a need for additional confirmation of delivery.
+To "conceal" the use of VPN, the data flow is often "wrapped" in a TCP connection, and sometimes it's additionally encrypted to make the traffic appear like normal website communication.
+Unfortunately, this approach has a disadvantage — due to the use of TCP, there is a need for additional confirmation of delivery.

 Using any popular VPN protocol, we are always facing a trade-off: fast but easy to detect vs. slow.

 - It's nearly impossible to distinguish from normal HTTPS traffic, that is, the connection to the AdGuard VPN server looks exactly the same as the connection to a normal website.

 - For encryption we use HTTPS (TLS), which copes with this task perfectly.
 It is the most popular encryption method in the world, and the libraries that implement it are constantly audited for security.

 Some existing VPN protocols also handle the encryption task, and they (and thus, the fact of using a VPN) are hard to detect.
 But this usually comes at the price of reduced speed.
 This doesn't happen in our case, thanks to several solutions.

 - We use the HTTP/2 transport protocol, which makes it virtually impossible to detect the AdGuard VPN protocol while maintaining high speed.